PothireddyAkhilKumarReddy/guidewire-hackathon-CoreX/README.md

 # 1. Problem Statement

-India’s gig economy relies heavily on delivery workers working with platforms such as Swiggy, Zomato, Amazon, Zepto and Dunzo.
+India’s gig economy relies heavily on delivery partners working with platforms such as Swiggy, Zomato, Amazon, and Zepto.

-However, these workers often face external disruptions such as:
+However, these workers frequently face external disruptions such as:

-- Heavy rainfall
+- Heavy rain
 - Extreme heat
 - Severe air pollution
 - Traffic congestion